 - or a battery - the internal battery will last about a week

-If the Bird Monitor is within range of a wifi network it will automaticall upload the recordings to the cloud.
-Alternatively you can insert a SIM card and it will upload the recordings if it has cell coverage.
+If the Bird Monitor is within range of a wifi network it will automatically upload the recordings to the cloud.
+Alternatively you can insert a Spark SIM card and it will upload the recordings if it has cell coverage (this can be supplied at $19.99/month).
 If there is no connectivity the Bird Monitor can store 3 month's of recordings which will then be uploaded when the device connects to the internet.
 This storage time can be increased to a year if a 32Gb card (not included) is installed.

 Download the 2040 Bird Monitor operating manual